RuaraidhCurr/Notes/SalesForce/PD1 Notes/Development Fundamentals/Apex & .NET basics.md

 	- **[[Sets]]** - `Sets` An unordered collection of elements(any primitive data type) that does no contain duplicates.
 	- **[[Maps]]** - `Maps` List of key value pairs e.g. **Key** | United States || **Value** | Dollar

+### Visualforce
+Visualforce is a framework that renders HTML pages/